Pavers Cost – 2023 Installation Price Guide

 The next item to consider is the amount of concrete you will need.
 The concrete is used to reinforce the borders, which is often referred to in the paver world as a concrete bond beam.
 The concrete bond beam is going to be needed in all areas where we are abutting a softscape surface, such as grass, dirt, bark or plants.

-For this example, with the 20 foot garage slab, we are going to add the other three sides to find the perimeter.
-The perimeter abutting a softscape surface will equal to 120 feet of concrete for the bond beams.
-At 6-8 inches deep and 6-8 inches wide, we will be looking at roughly $0.63 for each foot.
+For this example, with the 20 foot patio slab, we are going to add the other three sides to find the perimeter.
+The perimeter abutting a softscape surface will equal to 80 feet of concrete for the bond beams.
+At 6-8 inches deep and 6-8 inches wide, we will be looking at roughly $1.33 for each square foot.

 The above just about covers the very basic, standard material costs for a 1,000 square foot driveway.